Durham boat: Modern Replicas

-A series of modern replicas were built to be used in annual reenactments of Washington's historic Delaware River crossing.
-Five are stored at the Washington Crossing Historic Park in Pennsylvania.
-A sixth boat is on display on the green next to the Durham Post Office on Durham Road in Durham, Pennsylvania.
+A series of modern replicas were built to be used in annual reenactments of Washington's historic crossing of the Delaware River over the night of December 25 and 26, 1776 during the American Revolutionary War.
+Five are stored at the Washington Crossing Historic Park in Upper Makefield Township, Pennsylvania.
+A sixth is on display on the green next to the Durham Post Office on Durham Road in Durham, Pennsylvania.

 The Endurance was a replica Durham boat built by Parks Canada and the National Capital Commission in Ottawa in 1983.
-It was scrapped in 2006 except for the bow section which remains on display at the Rideau Canal Visitor Centre in Smiths Falls, Ontario.
+It was scrapped in 2006 except for the bow section, which remains on display at Rideau Canal Visitor Centre in Smiths Falls, Ontario.

 The Erie Traveler is a 51 ft long, 7 ft wide Durham boat replica built during 2016-2017 by staff and volunteers of the Buffalo Maritime Center for the Locks Heritage District Corporation for demonstration purposes along the canal in Lockport.